Exceptional flat bands in bipartite non-Hermitian lattices

 whose real and imaginary parts define the quantum metric, $g^n_{\mu\nu} = \mathrm{Re}\, Q^n_{\mu\nu}$, and the Berry curvature, $F^n_{\mu\nu} = -2\,\mathrm{Im}\, Q^n_{\mu\nu}$, respectively.

 In chiral NH BCLs, the deformation acts as a global prefactor without altering the momentum dependence of the eigenstates.
 Consequently, the Berry curvature vanishes, and the flat bands inherit the trivial topological character of their Hermitian counterparts~\cite{cualuguaru2022general,kruchkov2022quantum}.
-This behavior persists even in the presence of sublattice-asymmetric chemical potentials and at exceptional points: the left- and right-eigenstates remain identical to those of the Hermitian model, preventing the generation of new topological invariants.
+This behavior persists even in the presence of sublattice-asymmetric chemical potentials and at EPs: the left- and right-eigenstates remain identical to those of the Hermitian model, preventing the generation of new topological invariants.

-Nevertheless, the {quantum metric} exhibits a distinct and experimentally relevant sensitivity to NH effects.
-In particular, dispersive states in systems with finite chemical potential acquire a non-trivial $\alpha$-dependence in $g^n_{\mu\nu}$ (see Sec.~S2 of SM~\cite{SI}).
-Since the quantum metric governs measurable responses such as optical absorption, this dependence provides a concrete route to detecting NH signatures in flat-band systems.
-Thus, while the addition of NH terms does not alter the conventional topological classification, it leaves a geometric imprint encoded in the quantum metric, such as an additional divergence close to high-symmetry points in the Brillouin zone, as shown in the case of a Lieb lattice model (see Sec.~S3 of the SM~\cite{SI}) in Fig.~\ref{fig:quantum_metric}.
-Exploring such geometric responses opens a promising direction for uncovering experimentally accessible manifestations of NH flat-band physics.
+Nevertheless, the {quantum metric} exhibits a distinct and experimentally observable sensitivity to NH effects~\cite{LiaoPRL2021_metricNH,RenNatCommun2021_metric}.
+In our case, dispersive states in systems with finite chemical potential acquire a non-trivial $\alpha$-dependence in $g^n_{\mu\nu}$ (see Sec.~S3 of SM~\cite{SI}).
+Since the quantum metric governs measurable responses, this dependence provides a concrete route to detecting NH signatures in flat-band systems.
+Thus, while the addition of NH terms does not alter the conventional topological classification, it leaves a geometric imprint encoded in the quantum metric, such as an additional divergence close to high-symmetry points in the Brillouin zone, as shown in the case of a Lieb lattice model (see Sec.~S4 of the SM~\cite{SI}) in Fig.~\ref{fig:quantum_metric}. { We can understand this additional divergence as a hallmark of the {self-orthogonality} phenomenon at the EPs, that can be quantified through the blowup of the Petermann factor $K$, which describes the sensitivity of the NH system to perturbations~\cite{Petermann1979_SpontaneousEmissionFactor,Siegman1989_ExcessSpEmission_II,Wiersig2023_PetermannPhaseRigidity}, and, in turn, has direct bearings on the observables in their vicinity.
+Indeed, near an EP, the divergence of the Petermann factor drives the scaling of the quantum metric, \(g\!\sim\!K\), so the energy absorption is enhanced in their vicinity~\cite{Wiersig2023_PetermannPhaseRigidity,LiaoPRL2021_metricNH,EsinPRL2025}.
+Furthermore, in noncentrosymmetric magnetic crystals enjoying \(\mathcal{PT}\) symmetry, the metric-dipole-controlled intrinsic nonlinear conductivity~\cite{GaoScience2023_metricNLH,DasPRB2023_metric} should be parametrically enhanced in the clean limit, while the scattering-time-dependent Drude pieces of the nonlinear conductivity concomitantly suppressed~\cite{remark}.
+See Sec.~S5 of the SM~\cite{SI} for a detailed discussion.

 \emph{Examples.} To illustrate how our construction operates in realistic settings, we apply it to two representative models.